cqcallaw/shootergame/README.md

 # Unreal Engine 4 Shooter Game Demo

 The Unreal Engine Shooter Game demo with quality-of-life improvements.
-Improvements are licensed under [the MIT license](https://opensource.org/licenses/MIT)
+Improvements are licensed under [the MIT license](https://opensource.org/licenses/MIT).

+## Command Line Options

+`-vulkan`: Render the game using the Vulkan graphics API (supported on Linux and Windows)

+`-dx11`: Render the game using the DX11 graphics API (supported on Windows only)

+`-dx12`: Render the game using the DX12 graphics API (supported on Windows only)

+`-benchmark`: Launch the Shooter game in benchmarking mode.
+In this mode, the game will launch directly into a Free-for-All match with no bots

+`-timeout`: Exit benchmark after the specified number of seconds.
+Default: 60

-## Linux Setup
+## Linux Build Setup

 1. Clone Unreal Engine 4 from source: